chicagocamps/chicagocamps.org/source/updates/2019-01-25-2019-chicago-camps-events-schedule.html.markdown

 Howdy Chicago Camps friends!

 2019 is upon us and we&#8217;re super excited to share our schedule for this year with you.
 As you may know, we have &#8220;<strong>Camps</strong>&#8221; which typically are 1-day mini-conferences on a Saturday.
-In 2019, we&#8217;re going to have 2 of these&mdash;on Saturday, April 6th and Saturday, October 12th, following the &#8220;Spring&#8221; and &#8220;Fall&#8221; model of 2018.
+In 2019, we&#8217;re going to have one of these&mdash;Saturday, October 12th.

 In addition, we also host an annual design leadership conference.
 We <em>used</em> to call it <strong>Prototypes, Process &amp; Play</strong>.
 This conference typically has happened in early August on a Thursday and Friday and that&#8217;s worked really well for us (and a lot of you!
 However, the name, well, it didn&#8217;t quite land where we had hoped.